Schedule your preventative screenings now.

 1. Breast Cancer Testing

-Many breast cancers don't come with symptoms and are only detected on screening mammograms, which is why we encourage yearly mammograms for most women over age 40, regardless of family history.
+Many breast cancers don't come with symptoms and are only detected on screening mammograms, which is why we encourage yearly mammograms for most women age 40 and older, regardless of family history.

 2. Cervical Cancer Testing